Moesif/express-gateway-plugin-moesif/README.md

       applicationId: your_moesif_application_id
   ```

-  Note, applicationId is obtained from your Moesif account, this is required.
+  Note, `your_moesif_application_id` is obtained from your Moesif account and is required to authenticate your app with Moesif.

   Other configuration options includes,
-  - `debug`: turn on debug mode
+  - `debug`: turn on debug messages
-  - `sessionTokenHeader`: moesif tries to detect session token automatically.
-If we could not detect it correctly, you can specific which header field you use.
+  - `sessionTokenHeader`: Set the HTTP header key that contains your API's Authorization token/API key.
+Moesif tries to detect sessions automatically.
+However, if we cannot detect it correctly, you can specify which header field to use.

 - Add moesif policy to whitelist of your `gateway.config.yml`